D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 VERSION INFO
 ==================================================
+v5.1
+- Cleaned up a few possible harmless warning messages.
+- Some minor adjustments (not to scripts)

 v5.0
 - EEs: Fixed retargeting against enemy casters.
 Retargeting should work now if an enemy uses Protection From Magical Weapons, or similar, during the battle.
 - Adjusted some attack actions in all scripts (classic and EEs).